dferber90/flow-components-harness/README.md

+## !!NOTICE!!
+This package is still WIP.
+I will update the information once the package is ready.

 # Flow Components Harness

 A visual testing tool for [Flow Components](https://github.com/meteorhacks/flow-components).

-This tool lets you test Flow Components visually.
 Inspired by [Respondly's UI Harness](https://github.com/Respondly/meteor-ui-harness).

 ## Guide
+While developing your own [Flow Components](https://github.com/meteorhacks/flow-components) you may want to test them in an isolated context.
+This package lets you do exactly that.

 ## Setup

-Create a separate package for each component you want to test.
+Create a separate package for each component you want to test, or test multiple components within one package.
-The separate package will contain the tests for the component under test.

 Make sure the package containing the tests
  - is set to `debugOnly: true`.
  - registers a dependency on this package.

 ## Usage